 FFlorida Retail Federation Accepting Nominations for 2017 Florida Retailer of the Year Award

-The Florida Retail Federation is now accepting nominations for its prestigious Florida Retailer of the Year award, which recognizes an outstanding retailer for sound business practices, and a commitment to their employees, customers and communities.
-Nominations must be submitted by Monday, March 20.
+Florida Retail Federation 2017 Florida Retailer of the Year Award The Florida Retail Federation’s prestigious Florida Retailer of the Year award program recognizes an outstanding retailer for sound business practices, and a commitment to their employees, customers and communities.
+Entry forms and supplemental materials from 2017 nominees must be submitted to FRF by Monday, April 17, for the retailer to be considered for this award.

-“As FRF celebrates its 80th year in advocating and supporting Florida’s retailers, we are excited about recognizing the best our industry offers with our annual Retailer of the Year award,” said FRF President/CEO Randy Miller.
-“We ask all consumers to support their favorite retailer by nominating them for this prestigious award.”
+“As FRF celebrates its 80th year in advocating and supporting Florida’s retailers, we are excited about recognizing the best our industry offers with our annual Retailer of the Year award,” said FRF President/CEO R. Scott Shalley.
+“We appreciate everyone who took time to nominate their favorite retailers for this prestigious award and for their support of Florida’s retail industry.”

 Eligible retailers are those who either own or are employed by businesses with sales volume of $5 million or less and have a physical presence in the operation and/or management of the retail business.
-People interested in nominating a retailer may nominate more than one, self-nominations are allowed and the retailer does not have to be an FRF member.
-Nominations can be submitted online by visiting our online nominations form or by downloading this PDF and emailing it to FRFAwards@frf.org or mailing it to 227 S. Adams St., Tallahassee, FL 32301.
+Multiple and self-nominations were allowed and retailers do not have to be an FRF member to be nominated.

 The retailer selected as Retailer of the Year will be recognized before a statewide audience during the Retail Smarter Symposium Thursday, June 8 at the Vinoy Renaissance Resort & Golf Club in St. Petersburg.
 The Florida Retailer of the Year award was started in 1999, and was awarded last year to Lisa Mergel of Kanvas Spa & Boutique in Tallahassee.